mrpowers-io/spark-fast-tests/README.md

 GPG & Sonatype need to be setup properly before running these commands.
 See the [spark-daria](https://github.com/MrPowers/spark-daria) README for more information.

 Run `sbt` to open the SBT console.
+Good idea to always run `clean` before running any publishing commands.

 Run `> ; + publishSigned; sonatypeBundleRelease` to create the JAR files and release them to Maven.
 These commands are made available by the [sbt-sonatype](https://github.com/xerial/sbt-sonatype) plugin.